 Vivien Hodgson supervises 1 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+If these students have produced research profiles, these are listed below:

 Projects that examine networked learning and the impact technology has had for open and participative approaches to critical management education and learning

 Also interested in supervising projects that examine:

 -The impact of social media on approaches and design of management education and learning

 -Design construction and understanding learners experience of learning spaces and of learners identities